7 Best Options for Wood Floors In Kitchen

 Overview

 Luxury vinyl plank (LVP) is a high-end vinyl flooring alternative that has the appearance of wood.
 It is made up of multiple layers, including a photographic layer that creates a realistic wood appearance and a protective top layer.
+Like sheet vinyl flooring, LVP offers durability, moisture resistance, and easy maintenance, making it a versatile option for both residential and commercial spaces.

 Benefits